ku-fpg/ku-fpg.github.io/teaching/EECS_448_S20_Project1.md

 *Instructions for submitting the team evaluations will be available after the code freeze date.*

-We will likly use the [eurovision song contest](https://en.wikipedia.org/wiki/Eurovision_Song_Contest) model here.
+We will likely use the [eurovision song contest](https://en.wikipedia.org/wiki/Eurovision_Song_Contest) model here.

 ### Self evaluations (10% of individual grade)